zs-zhong/D-LADMM/README.md

 For more details or questions, feel free to contact:

-Xingyu Xie: nuaaxing@gmail.com and Jianlong Wu: dragonfly@hust.edu.cn
+Xingyu Xie: nuaaxing@gmail.com and Jianlong Wu: jlwu1992@pku.edu.cn

 ***********************************************************************************************************